thealing/PhysicsSimulator/README.md

     - Coulomb's law
   - Stability achieved by the usage of correction velocities
 - Code
-  - Less than 1000 lines
+  - Simplicity was a main priority
-  - Easy to use and understand
+  - The engine is less than 1000 loc
-  - Entire physics step in one function (150 lines)
+  - The entire physics step is only 150 loc